ibm-blockchain-wsc/ImmersionWorkshop/docs/connect-part1.md

 This container is labeled based on your team.

-Please open a terminal window on your computer and set your given ip address and ssh into that z machine
+Please open a terminal window on your computer, set your given ip address and ssh into that z machine

 `IP_ADDRESS=givenip`